wing5wong/artisan-whs-static/source/_announcements/2024-12-12_term-1-starting-dates-for-2025.md

 ### Monday 27 January, 2025
 **Year 9 & 13 & all new students of other year groups**

-9.00am Powhiri - Staff and Year 13 student leaders welcoming new staff, Year 9 and other students new to the school.
+9.00am Powhiri (please arrive between 8.30 am and 8.50 am) - Staff and Year 13 student leaders welcoming new staff, Year 9 and other students new to the school.

 Morning Break at conclusion of powhiri.

-10.30am (approx) Organisation into Houses and then into form classes.
+10.30am Organisation into Houses and then into form classes.
 Taken to Form rooms.

 11.30am – 12.00pm Lunch